darien-hirotsu/aws-iaas-demo/README.md

 This demo is based on the awesome resource below which walks through a simple Terraform "Hello world!" example. https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180

-In the example above, you will create a simple web server running in AWS using Terraform.
-Then you expand by creating an autoscaling group with an ELB front end.
-The example contained in this repository deploys the autoscaling group with some with some minor tweaks.
-I updated some details compared to the original like Terraform resource names, AWS region names, etc. to help absorb concepts.
+In the example above, you create a simple web server running in AWS using Terraform.
+Then you expand by creating an autoscaling group with an elastic load balancer front end (technically we are deploying a classic load balancer for simplicity).
+The example contained in this repository deploys the autoscaling group with some with some tweaks.
+I updated some details compared to the original such as Terraform resource names, AWS region names, etc. to help absorb concepts.

 ## Installation and Setup
 * The blog shown in the `Overview` section walks through all of the required installation including how to install the Terraform binary and how to setup a simple IAM account using the AWS free tier.